-- Many parents/carers will want to record some of the special moments in their child's school life and the law does not prohibit this.
-However, it is possible that they will also capture images of children other than their own, with a possible impact on their privacy. - This is a problematic area with contributory factors: - Freedom some parents/carers will want to take pictures of their child at an event, and some will not - Privacy it is possible that any image captured may have other children in it - Safeguarding there is a potential that images may be misused.
-(There can be particular concern regarding looked after children.) - The school will decide if parental/carer photography and video is appropriate on an individual event basis depending on the nature of the activity and any risks posed to children and staff taking part. - The school will ensure that parents/carers are aware of any restrictions on photography and will publicise this prior to the event and bring it to the attention of parents/carers at the start of the event. - Parents/carers have the right to ask for their child not to be photographed.
-On some occasions that may result in the child being unable to take full part in an activity.
+- Many parents/carers will want to record some of the special moments and the law does not prohibit this.
+However, it is possible that they will also capture images of children other than their own, with a possible impact on their privacy. - This is a problematic area with contributory factors: - Freedom some parents/carers will want to take pictures of their child at an event, and some will not - o Privacy it is possible that any image captured may have other children in it - Safeguarding there is a potential that images may be misused.
+(There can be particular concern regarding looked after children.) - The school bans parental/carer photography and parents will be reminded of this at the beginning of each event.
+It may be permissible at some events to take photos at the end of the performance/event of your own children.
+School will advise parents/carers at the commencement of the event whether this will be possible.